juji-io/site/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required.md

 ![A chatbot conversation showing a user texts "help" twice, each time receives different help information.](/assets/uploads/screen-shot-2020-07-30-at-4.50.36-pm.png)

-Satisfying the last point above is most important, since it directly affects user experience.
-You want to make sure the following conversation won't ever happen to your chatbot:
+Satisfying the last point mentioned above is especially important to meet user expectations and deliver satisfactory user experience.
+In particular, you want to make sure the following conversation won't ever happen to your chatbot:

 \
 User: help\